Guide to Using PizzaBlab’s Pizza Dough Calculator

 • The calculator is based on baker’s percentages, which is the “language” commonly used in the baking world and specifically in pizza making.
 All ingredients are calculated based on the weight of the flour, which is always set at 100%.

-• If the term “baker’s percentage” is new to you, or if you are not entirely sure that you understand what it means, it is highly recommended to read about it in the Encyclopizza before proceeding.
+• If the term “baker’s percentage” is new to you, or if you are not entirely sure that you understand what it means, see: A Guide to Baker’s Percentages: The Mathematical Language of Pizza.

 • To display the final quantities of the ingredients, the calculator requires entering all the basic dough data: dough weight/dimensions, amount of balls, water and salt percentages, preferment quantities (if using preferment), as well as fermentation temperature and duration.
 Without this information, the calculator will display zero quantities, as there is no basis for calculation.